 As Christians, who have freely received God’s love and grace, we are called to love our neighbours as ourselves and therefore to seek the flourishing of all by working together for the common good.

-Watch the Archbishop's interfaith secretary, the Revd Mark Poulson, talking about Archbishop Justin's work with other faiths:
+Watch the Archbishop's previous adviser for inter-religious affairs, the Revd Mark Poulson, talking about Archbishop Justin's work with other faiths: